These are the computers I currently have in my collection (list last updated October 2019).

 Middle row: Dragon 64 and analogue joysticks.

 Bottom row: Video Genie II (EG3008).
-Not shown 2 x Video Genie (EG3003) cassette models, which are faulty.
+Not shown 2 x Video Genie (EG3003) cassette models, which I’ve mostly fixed, but still have faults in the cassette decks.
 The EG3003 was the first computer my family owned, back in 1980.
 Sadly we sold our original to fund the purchase of the Amstrad CPC 464, but I now own three different editions of the Genie to make up for it :-)

 Also, previously in this cabinet, but now moved upstairs: Philips 10 CX 1120/05R TV.